 What are Surety Bonds?

 Obligee: This is the entity that requires the bond, such as a government agency or general contractor.
+The principal has a contractual obligation to the Obligee.

-What are Performance Bonds?
+What are Surety Performance Bonds?

-A performance bond is a specific type of surety that guarantees to the project owner, or obligee, that the contractor’s work will meet their contractual obligation.
+A performance bond is a specific type of surety bond that guarantees to the project owner, or obligee, that the contractor’s work will meet their contractual obligation.
 In other words, the work will be completed per the terms and conditions of the contract.
 If a general contractor is requiring a performance bond from a subcontractor, it’s the same principle, but ensuring that the sub-contractor will fulfill their contractual obligations.

 The specific requirements to be issued a performance bond depends on the size of the bond you need: